Application Program

 Boston Islamic Seminary does not participate in federal or state sponsored grant or loan programs; students who need tuition, room and board assistance for the MIRL program should apply external scholarships.

-Masters of Islamic
+Masters in Islamic

 Religious Leadership (MIRL)